How To Choose New Flooring Like A Pro!

-Some carpet salespeople are not well trained at the art of Carpet Measuring and may try to sell you more carpet than you actually need!
+Some carpet salespeople are not well trained at the art of Carpet Measuring and may say you require more carpet material than you actually need!
 Whether the inaccurate measuring is intentional or just a miscalculation, over-measuring could cost you hundreds or thousands more than necessary.

-To help prevent over-measuring, let me show you how to measure your home for carpet in four simple steps.
-Doing this can help you avoid being overcharged for the carpet, and can also save you money on the padding and installation costs too.
+To help prevent over-measuring, let me explain how to measure your home for carpet YOURSELF in just four simple steps.
+Doing this can help you avoid being overcharged for the carpet, and this can also save you money on padding and installation costs too.

-After you follow all four steps below and measure your home for carpet, you can take your diagrams to the carpet retailer and they can help you verify how much carpet you need based on your diagram and the carpet you select.
-(If you select a carpet with a pattern match you will need to add more material to do the job and I suggest you get some expert help to determine how much extra material you require)
+After you follow all four steps below and measure your home for carpet, you can always take your diagrams to any reputable carpet retailer.
+They can help you verify how much carpet you need based on your diagrams and the type of carpet you select.

 Step One - Make a Drawing

-Grab a 25-foot or longer tape measure and a pen and paper.
+Grab a 25-foot tape measure and a pen and paper.
 Draw a simple diagram of your home, or use a computer program.
 I did this drawing on my computer using a simple "paint" program, you likely have a paint program on your computer too, look in "accessories" in your program files.
-A hand drawing will do.
+A hand drawing will do too.

 Your drawing should look something like this: